more-cars/rest-api/README.md

 When developing and debugging the app it is recommended to use the command `npm run local:app:start` instead.
 This will activate a file watcher which listens to all modules that are used by the app.
 Whenever one of them is changed the app will automatically be restarted with those changes.

-## API specification

-Every REST API endpoint is documented in an _OpenAPI_ file.
-It can be found in the folder `specification/OpenAPI` in the project's root directory.
-To verify that the specification is a valid OpenAPI document run the command `npm run tests:validate-api-schema`.

 ## Deployment To Production Environment